AI-vidence/antakia/README.md

 ## Online demo

-You can give `antakia` a try online  : https://demo.antakia.ai Log as `demo` and with password `antakia`.
+You can give `antakia` a try online  : https://demo.antakia.ai

+Log as `demo`  with password `antakia`.
-Note this it runs on a simple server and may be busy.
-You may want to log with other accouts : `demo1` to `demo5` are accepted with the same password.
+Note it runs on a simple server and may be busy.
+You may want to log with other accounts : `demo1` to `demo5` are accepted with the same password.

 ## Run with Docker